emacsway/emacsway.github.io/_sources/en/how-to-quickly-develop-high-quality-code.txt

 ..

-    "It doesn't take a Ph.D. in computer science to contribute to an XP project (in fact, the Ph.D.'s sometimes have the most trouble)."
-    (Kent Beck [#fnxp]_)

-..

     "It's hard to do simple things.
 It seems crazy, but sometimes it is easier to do something more complicated than to do something simple.
 This is particularly true when you have been successful doing the complicated thing in the past.
 Learning to see the world in the simplest possible terms is a skill and a challenge.
 The challenge is that you may have to change your value system.
 Instead of being impressed when someone (like you, for instance) gets something complicated to work, you have to learn to be dissatisfied with complexity, not to rest until you can't imagine anything simpler working."
     (Kent Beck [#fnxp]_)